Student, UBC Certificate in Aboriginal Health and Community Administration

 Lois registered for the UBC Certificate in Aboriginal Health and Community Administration, an award-winning program developed in partnership with the UBC Centre for Excellence in Indigenous Health.
 She began the program in early 2014 and was able to take courses online, allowing her to study during and after work hours.
-Lois was able to meet some of her fellow students and facilitators at five residency weekends held throughout the year at UBC Point Grey.
+Lois was able to meet some of her fellow students and facilitators at five residency weekends held throughout the year at UBC Vancouver campus.
 The time to collaborate and to share stories and strategies has proved invaluable to Lois.

 Through the program, Lois learned to evaluate her strengths as a Tsilhqot'in (Chilcotin) woman and to realize what she needs to do to draw out the best in others.
 “I love encouraging leadership, which gives my health staff empowerment and confidence to do their jobs,” says Lois.